 In other words, Chalmers Johnson was one of those crazy truth tellers who thought they could change the world ~ and guess what, I’m also one of them and quite often they do change the world and maybe even save a dying Empire.
 3 Minute video ~

-Posted by Allen L Roland on May 31 2013, With 0 Reads, Filed under Civil Liberties and Freedom, Corruption, Editor, Foreign Relations, Government, Legislation, Politics.
+Posted by Allen L Roland, PhD on May 31, 2013, With 10572 Reads Filed under Civil Liberties & Freedom, Corruption, Foreign Policy, Government & Politics, Legislation.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.